Randomized measurement protocols for lattice gauge theories

-In this appendix we provide details of the random measurement analysis of $\mathbb{Z}_{2}^{2+1}$, discussed in the main text.
 The determination of $k$-purities follows exactly that in (1+1) spacetime dimensions.
-We explicitly show that the (2+1)d circuits in \Fig{fig:2d_setup}(b) explicitly realizes a $2$-design by repeating the analysis of section \ref{sec:globalsymmetry}.
-The results are compactly summarized in \Fig{fig:2designtestz22d} showing the deviation from a $2$-design, \Eqs{eq:2designquant}{eq:def2design}, for every symmetry sector $s$, demonstrating again convergence with increasing sample size $N_{\mathcal{E}}$, for a subsystem of size $3\times 2$ and $\ell$ layers.
+We explicitly show that the (2+1)d circuits in \Fig{fig:2d_setup}(b) explicitly realizes a $2$-design by repeating the analysis of Section \ref{sec:globalsymmetry}.
+Representative results for a subsystem of size $3\times 2$ are summarized in \Fig{fig:2designtestz22d} showing the error Eq.~(\ref{eq:ourerror}), for every symmetry sector $s$, demonstrating agreement between sampling from our circuits for a sufficient number of layers and sampling directly from the CUE in each sector.
+Further, we see convergence with increasing samples $N_{\mathcal{E}}$ with the standard $1/\sqrt{N_\mathcal{E}}$ scaling.